 The goal is to change the relationship between you and the addict so that they feel the consequences that go along with their choices.
 Some people choose to step away entirely from the addict as long as they are using.
-This is hard for a spouse or parent to do, but you may encourage a sibling to limit contact as long as the addict chooses to use.
+This is hard for a spouse or parent to do, but you may encourage a sibling to limit contact as long as the addict chooses to use it.
 If your loved one refuses help, you have a right to move on and not become a prisoner as well.

 Support Recovery, Not Abuse

-Every family’s worst nightmare is the fear that their loved one will overdose, be seriously injured in an accident or be physically or sexually assaulted.
+Every family’s worst nightmare is the fear that their loved one will overdose, be seriously injured in an accident, or be physically or sexually assaulted.
 But as long as addicts are engaging in risky behavior, these risks remain.
 Families can’t stand in the way of them regardless of how much they try to intervene.
 The only true way to avoid these risks is by getting clean and sober.

 With that in mind, do keep trying to encourage treatment.
-Always remind your loved one that when they are ready and willing to seek treatment, you’ll be there for them 100 percent.
+Always remind your loved ones that when they are ready and willing to seek treatment, you’ll be there for them 100 percent.
 Addiction is so powerful and complex, it’s impossible to come out of the experience unchanged.
 But you can take some of this change and use it to facilitate recovery.